kohnmart/website/content/projects/ufo-flight.md

 <team :members="members" :link="link" type="Animation" title="Media"></team>
 <br /> <br />
 ## Introduction

+In this Houdini entry-level project, we've covered the the non-destructive workflow with the node system.
+The task should be implemented with simple modeling and animation.
-An entry-level project in Houdini.
-Focus on animation and terrain generation.<br /> <br />
+<br /> <br />

 #### Plot
-The UFO is said to contain an artifact on a strange planet.
-When it takes off, it gets caught in a dangerous thunderstorm.
+"The UFO is said to contain an artifact on a strange planet.
+When it takes off, it gets caught in a dangerous thunderstorm".
 <br /> <br />
 <br /> <br />